turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/CollectiveBehavior_Lecture/Transcripts/Prose/AIFSS-03L_Collective Behavior Lecture ~ Daniel Friedman ~ Active Inference for the Social Sciences 2023.m4a.sentences.csv_transcript.md

 [[start:2303760][end:2316400]] In this work, we focused on the connection between the first two levels of analysis, focusing on the case of stigmergic colony foraging using a modification of previous Active Inference computational implementations.

 38:37 [[start:2317060][end:2322084]] We didn't use the word individual and there's a reason why.
-[[start:2322282][end:2338964]] Because we're saying what we mean more clearly when talking about ants, when we talk about nest mates, colonies and populations of colonies that sidesteps or transcends the discussion of what is an individual and what is a collective.
+[[start:2322282][end:2338964]] Because, we're saying what we mean more clearly when talking about ants, when we talk about nest-mates, colonies and populations of colonies that sidesteps or transcends the discussion of what is an individual and what is a collective.
-[[start:2339012][end:2347464]] Because with respect to the colony as an individual, if you want to use that word, the population is a collective with respect to the nest mate, the colony is a collective.
+[[start:2339012][end:2347464]] Because with respect to the colony as an individual, if you want to use that word, the population is a collective with respect to the nest-mate, the colony is a collective.

 39:07 [[start:2347592][end:2354184]] With respect to the tissue like the brain or the mid gut, the nest mate is a collective.
 [[start:2354312][end:2357264]] So we don't need to play the adjective game.
 [[start:2357382][end:2364400]] We can just articulate what we're interested in about these systems of interest and complex adaptive system phenomena.
-[[start:2364900][end:2376900]] And so what we did was we explored a kind of classical behavioral setting which is food being placed between the arms of a teammates and in this case, rather than a rat.
+[[start:2364900][end:2376900]] And so what we did was we explored a kind of classical behavioral setting which is food being placed between the arms of a teammate and in this case, rather than a rat, 39:39 [[start:2379400][end:2388010]] [[start:2389820][end:2397352]] each ant was described by an action-perception loop, an Active Inference action-perception loop.

-39:39 [[start:2379400][end:2388010]] I'm just pausing for a second while I believe that my internet is reconnecting and we should be back.
-[[start:2389820][end:2397352]] Each ant was described by an action perception loop, an Active Inference action perception loop.
 [[start:2397496][end:2405496]] And they were able to move within a three by three grid as well as perceive pheromone density within a three by three grid.
-[[start:2405608][end:2413484]] And then they laid down pheromone, they added stigmaergic trace on the way home if they had found a seed.
+[[start:2405608][end:2413484]] And then they laid down pheromone, they added stigmergic trace on the way home if they had found a seed.
 [[start:2413612][end:2419716]] And so this does a few interesting things and livestream 29 is where we unpack this a lot more.

 40:19 [[start:2419738][end:2422036]] But I just wanted to make two more points here.
-[[start:2422138][end:2434132]] The first is that in a reward centric perspective on ant behavior, the pheromone is seen as a semiotic queue and the seed or the food is seen as the reward.
+[[start:2422138][end:2434132]] The first is that in a reward-centric perspective on ant behavior, the pheromone is seen as a semiotic queue and the seed or the food is seen as the reward.
 [[start:2434276][end:2439432]] And so then we got to use the cues, we got to use the pheromone density to figure out where the good stuff is.

 40:39 [[start:2439486][end:2441080]] That's that paradigm.
 [[start:2441820][end:2444264]] We flipped that with Active Inference.

-40:44 [[start:2444392][end:2458000]] Now, the preference we don't need to say reward, but the preference, that which is sought after proximally but teleologically, that which is sought after preferred over is the pheromone.
+40:44 [[start:2444392][end:2458000]] Now, the preference - we don't need to say reward, but the preference - that which is sought after proximally but teleologically, that which is sought after or preferred is the pheromone.
 [[start:2458900][end:2466208]] The seed becomes the semiotic cue that it's time to turn on your pheromone depositing and come home.
-[[start:2466374][end:2484410]] And so that flips our approach to understanding what foraging is about from we're lost in the sauce, trying to figure out where the good thing is out there to we're surfing the 100 foot wave and we'll know it when we see it, and then we'll turn around.
+[[start:2466374][end:2484410]] And so that flips our approach to understanding what foraging is about from "we're lost in the sauce," trying to figure out where the good thing is out there to
+"we're surfing the 100 foot wave" and we'll know it when we see it, and then we'll turn around.
 [[start:2485260][end:2486436]] Very different perspective.
 [[start:2486468][end:2495660]] And then one other point that I had to make for the context was that we used a modification of a previous Active Inference computational implementation.